 For JSON, there are two parts to this formal description

-- The behaviour of the API may be described using the Swagger language, as defined in the OpenAPI specification [v].
+- The behaviour of the API may be described according to the the OpenAPI specification [v].

 - The format of the JSON document may be described by a JSON Schema, as defined in the OpenAPI specification [v].

-Swagger descriptions and JSON Schemas may be expressed as either JSON documents or as YAML documents.
-JSON and YAML are fully interchangeable.
-It is recommended that YAML should be used in 3GPP documentation because YAML is more human-friendly.
-Using a human-friendly format may help to reduce errors while writing specifications.
+Open API descriptions and JSON Schemas may be expressed as either JSON documents. or as YAML documents.